Continental Mathematics League Gold Medal: The Grade 2 to Grade 4 Journey of Aayansh

 For parents of that second kind of child, the question is not how to get them interested.
 It is how to give that interest somewhere meaningful to go.

-Aayansh, a Grade 2 student in the USA, won a gold medal at the Continental Mathematics League two years in a row.
+Aayansh has won a gold medal at the Continental Mathematics League three years in a row, from Grade 2 through Grade 4.
+He did not do it by grinding through drills or pushing past reluctance.
 He did it by being exactly who he is: a calm, deeply curious child who genuinely loves a challenge and has a learning environment that knows how to meet him there.

 This is the story of Aayansh.